apache/nuttx/configs/dk-tm4c129x/README.txt

         CONFIG_NETDEV_PHY_IOCTL.
 Enable PHY IOCTL commands in the Ethernet device driver.
 Special IOCTL commands must be provided by the Ethernet driver to support certain PHY operations that will be needed for link management.
-There operations are not complex and are implemented for the Atmel SAMA5 family.
+These operations are not complex and are implemented for the Atmel SAMA5 family.

         CONFIG_ARCH_PHY_INTERRUPT.
 This is not a user selectable option.